ginestrab/Higher-order-Kuramoto-model/README.md

 The folder Models contains two subfolders:

-  simplicial complexes: generating simplicial complexes from NGFs and Configuration model of simplicial complexes
+  simplicial complexes: generating simplicial complexes from NGFs and Configuration model of simplicial complexes.
-                      the main (MATLAB) code generating all the parameters necessary to run the Kuramoto simulation is Parameters_simplices.m
+                      The main (MATLAB) code generating all the parameters necessary to run the Kuramoto simulation is Parameters_simplices.m

-  random graphs: generates networks and clique complex of Poisson networks and scale-free networks
+  random graphs: generates networks and clique complex of Poisson networks and scale-free networks.
-               the main (MATLAB) code generating all the parameters necessary to run the Kuramoto simulation is Parameters_configuration.m
+                The main (MATLAB) code generating all the parameters necessary to run the Kuramoto simulation is Parameters_configuration.m

 The folder Kuramoto contains the MATLAB code to run the higher-order Kuramoto model on networks and simplicial complexes